HorizenOfficial/horizen-migration-cli/README.md

 A snapshot of all ZEN account balances was taken at a certain point in time and added to a smart contract on Base.
 A claim process was created to allow ZEN holders to claim their new ZEN by creating and submitting a claim.
 There is a [UI](https://pentesting.horizen.io/playground) to make simple claims.
 This tool supports every step of the process for more complex or bulk claims, including those involving multisig addresses.

 * The general claim process is to create and sign a message with the private key of the ZEN address that contains the ZEN.
-* The message and a Base destination is then sent to a contract on the Base network after verifying the message and the balance.
+* The message and the Base destination is then sent to a contract on the Base network after verifying the message and the balance.
 * The contract sends the amount found in the snapshot to the destination address on Base.

 ## Tools Included

 Tools included allow you to:

-- recover ZEN addresses and private keys from a seed phrase
+- Recover ZEN addresses and private keys from a seed phrase
-- sign a message with a private key
+- Sign a message with a private key
-- verify a signed message
+- Verify a signed message
-- return the public key recovered from a signed message
+- Return the public key recovered from a signed message
-- submit a claim for a standard transparent address
+- Submit a claim for a standard transparent address
-- submit a claim for a multisig address
+- Submit a claim for a multisig address

 ## **SECURITY CONSIDERATIONS**